 In addition to the above, students registered part-time for credit bearing courses and part-time for non-credit bearing courses, the total of which would be equivalent to full-time status, are allowed to work as student employees.
 Written verification from the student’s academic department of study may be required for employment.

-During break periods (does NOT include summer), a person who has matriculated and been admitted for the following quarter as a full-time student may work once his/her status can be verified.
+During break periods (does NOT include summer), a person who has matriculated and been admitted for the following semester as a full-time student may work once his/her status can be verified.

 Students who have met all employment criteria (completed I-9 and full-time registration status) will be given an Employment Eligibility Card, or SEO Card, the color of which will change each academic year.
 An up-to-date eligibility card will verify registration status for the current semester or intersession, in addition to I-9 and visa status, and Federal Work-Study award.
 This card verifies to you, the employer, that the student is eligible to work on-campus.